dungngminh/lets_blog_compose_multiplatform/README.md

 ### Backend side

-Backend side is write in Dart, using Dart Frog framework, you can find it in install instruction [here](/backend/Readme.md) from `backend` folder.
+Backend side is written in Dart, using Dart Frog framework, you can find it in install instruction [here](/backend/Readme.md) from `backend` folder.

 ### Android